-Your RV may have an inverter remote display like this one on the Command Center switch panel.
-There are power and select buttons, Status/Display indicators and a single line digital alpha numeric display.
+Your RV may have an inverter remote display (appearance may vary) on the Command Center switch panel.
+There are power and select buttons, Status/Display indicators and a single line digital alpha- numeric display.
 The display can show measured battery voltage, AC output power, inverter settings and error codes.